tfgg/yournextmep/_candidates/eu2014/ukip/louise-bours.md

 person: louise-bours
 region: north-west
 party: ukip
-title: North West - UKIP - Louise Bours
+title: Louise Bours is running for MEP in North West for UKIP
 incumbent: false
 ---